 With the fans in party mood, the game was now in the bag as the Scarlets emptied the bench.

-Irish claimed a second through that man Tuisue, but it didn’t dampen the spirits as the players and fans celebrated a memorable night at the final whistle.
+Irish claimed a second through that man Tuisue, but it didn’t dampen the spirits as the players and fans celebrated a incredible night at the final whistle.

 London Irish – tries: A. Tuisue (2).
 S. Myer (2)